 By Julian Patel, Xerox Supplies General Manager, Xerox Europe

-What it comes down to is: does it really make sense to save a little money up front when there’s so much at risk?
+With the potential for such lost productivity—and the resulting increased maintenance costs—does it really make sense to save a little money up front when there’s so much at risk?

 We definitely don’t think it’s worth it.

 But what are your thoughts?

 If you’re using low-cost compatibles, why did you make that choice?
 Do you have any regrets, or stories you’d like to share about bargain-supply disasters?

 I encourage you to read the BLI report in its entirety, and then return here with your comments.